djvill/APLS/doc/how-to-use/codetokens-praat-script.md

 1. Download Praat from <https://praat.org/> and install it on your computer.
    - If you already have Praat, make sure it's at least version 6.4.32.
 You can check your Praat version in the Praat Objects window by selecting _Help_ > _About Praat_.
-1. Download `CodeTokens.praat`
+1. Download `CodeTokens.praat` by clicking this link: <https://github.com/djvill/code-tokens-dot-praat/releases/download/v1.0.0/CodeTokens.praat>
-   - Go to <https://raw.githubusercontent.com/djvill/APLS/refs/heads/main/files/praat-coding-helper/CodeTokens.praat>, right-click, select _Save as..._, and save somewhere on your computer.
    - When you open `CodeTokens.praat`, your computer will probably open it in Praat automatically.
 If not, open Praat and select _Praat_ > _Open Praat script..._